On algebraic structures of the Hochschild complex: Symmetric open Frobenius algebras and (co)BV-structure of Hochschild homology

-\begin{theorem} For an open Frobenius algebra $A$, $(HH^*(A,A^\vee), \cup, B^\vee)$ is a BV-algebra. \end{theorem} \begin{proof} To prove the theorem we show that $(C_*(A,A), \theta, B)$ is a homotopy coBV coalgebra.
+\begin{proof} To prove the theorem we show that $(C_*(A,A), \theta, B)$ is a homotopy coBV-coalgebra.
 It is a direct check that $\theta$ is co-associative.
-Just like the computation above, we transfer the homotopy for commutative (in the case of closed Frobenius algebra) of the cup product as given in Theorem \ref{Gersten} to $C^*(A,A^\vee)$ and then dualize it.
-It turns out that the obtained formula only depends on the product and coproduct, so it makes also sense for open Frobenius algebras.
-The homotopy for co-commutativity is given by
+Just like in the above, we transfer the homotopy for commutativity (in the case of closed Frobenius algebra) of the cup product as given in Theorem~\ref{Gersten} to $C^*(A,A^\vee)$ and then dualize it.
+It turns out that the resulting formula only depends on the product and coproduct, so it makes also sense for open Frobenius algebras.
+The homotopy for cocommutativity is given by